-Guide to Identifying, Harvesting, and Preparing Edible Wild
+Guide to Identifying, Harvesting, and Preparing Edible

 by Samuel Thayer

 finding and identifying them, their seasons of harvest,

 excellent color photographs.
-Includes an index,
+Includes an index, illustrated

 glossary, bibliography, and harvest calendar.
 The perfect

 guide for all experience levels.

 has become the go-to book for students at the Jack Mountain

 Bushcraft School.
 Nature’s Garden, builds upon

 better than other books on the topic; it’s in

 and Director of The